Oracle Java Commercial Features

 Are all features in the JRockit commercial?

-Yes, tools like JRockit Mission Control, Flight Recorder, and Real-Time Deterministic Garbage Collection are commercial and need a license from Oracle.
+Yes, tools like JRockit Mission Control, Flight Recorder, and Real-Time Deterministic Garbage Collection are commercial products that require a license from Oracle.

-How does Java employee-based licensing affect commercial features?
+How does Java’s employee-based licensing affect commercial features?

 If your organization uses commercial features, you must license all employees under Oracle’s new employee-based model.